ELBO-T2IAlign: A Generic ELBO-Based Method for Calibrating Pixel-level Text-Image Alignment in Diffusion Models

 Diffusion models excel at image generation.
 Recent studies have shown that these models not only generate high quality images but also encode text-image alignment information through attention maps or loss functions.
 This information is valuable for various downstream tasks, including segmentation, text-guided image editing, and compositional image generation.
 However, current methods heavily rely on the assumption of perfect text-image alignment in diffusion models, which is not the case.

 In this paper, we propose using zero-shot referring image segmentation as a proxy task to evaluate the pixel-level image and class-level text alignment of popular diffusion models.
 We conduct an in-depth analysis of pixel-text misalignment in diffusion models from the perspective of training data bias.
-We find that misalignment occurs in images with small sized, occluded, or rare object classes.
+We find that misalignment occurs in images with small-sized, occluded, or rare object classes.
 Therefore, we propose ELBO-T2IAlign—a simple yet effective method to calibrate pixel-text alignment in diffusion models based on the evidence lower bound (ELBO) of likelihood.
-Our method is training-free and generic, eliminating the need to identify the specific cause of misalignment and works well across various diffusion model architectures.
-Extensive experiments on commonly used benchmark datasets on image segmentation and generation have verified the effectiveness of our proposed calibration approach.
+ELBO-T2IAlign is training-free and generic: it requires no additional annotations, model retraining, or architectural modifications, and it can be directly applied to different diffusion backbones.
+Extensive experiments on zero-shot referring image segmentation, text-guided image editing, and compositional image generation verify that the proposed calibration improves pixel-text alignment across complementary downstream tasks.

 Methodology